s-zeid/site/projects/appbackup/index.md

 2.  **Does AppBackup work with iOS 4/5/6/7/14/1024?**

-    Some users have reported that AppBackup works on iOS 4 and 5, but I can't test AppBackup on iOS versions greater than 3.1.3 because I only have an iPhone 2G.
+    **AppBackup does not work on iOS 8 or later.**  Some users have reported that AppBackup works on iOS 4 and 5, but I can't test AppBackup on iOS versions greater than 3.1.3 because I only have an iPhone 2G.

-    However, if any problems are reported, I will try my best to fix them.
+    I am no longer maintaining AppBackup, so this will likely never be fixed.

+    The command-line interface has been updated for iOS 8.
+[Instructions on how to install and use it can be found here.](#cli)

 3.  **Does iTunes back up data that I save through AppBackup?**